Chris Cuomo’s new podcast among Apple’s top shows - NewsBreak

 Cuomo’s NewsNation show is set to start this fall.

-He announced it during an exclusive interview with NewsNation’s Dan Abrams Live .
-In the interview, Cuomo talked about being fired from his role at CNN.CNN announces firing of Chris Cuomo

-Cuomo is the brother of former New York Gov. Andrew Cuomo, who was accused last year by multiple women of sexual assault.
+Cuomo is the brother of former New York Gov. Andrew Cuomo, who was accused last year by multiple women of sexual harassment .

-He was let go from CNN after text messages released by the New York attorney general last year showed he communicated with his brother’s advisers and relayed what he heard from sources regarding their coverage of the former governor.
+He was let go from CNN after text messages released by the New York attorney general last year showed he communicated with his brother’s advisers and relayed what he heard from sources regarding the former governor.

 During the interview with Abrams , Cuomo also addressed sexual misconduct allegations made against himself as well, where an ABC employee said he badgered her for sex then assaulted her.

-Note: Correction: An earlier version of this report incorrectly described the allegations against Andrew Cuomo.